 It provides links to all types of information, including access to databases, electronic journals and newspapers, electronic books, research guides, research assistance, and many types of information and services.

 The library provides access to over 48 subject-specific indexing/abstracting databases, including Psycinfo, Business Source Elite, ArtStor, ERIC, Cumulative Index to Nursing and Allied Health Literature, the MLA International Bibliography, and Social Work Abstracts, as well as multi-disciplinary full-text databases such as EBSCO Host’s Academic Search Premier, JSTOR, Mergent, Web of Knowledge, Wiley Online Library, and LEXIS-NEXIS.
 The Learning Commons is fully integrated into the campus voice, data, and wireless network, and off-campus access is also available for most databases.
 Other resources available 24/7 from the webpage include interlibrary loan, electronic reserves, and reference assistance.

 Marywood University is a member of the Pennsylvania Academic Library Consortium, Inc. (PALCI), an academic library consortium with over 75 member institutions.
 Through PALCI’s RapidLL Interlibrary loan initiative, students and faculty can have digitized articles delivered directly to their email boxes, usually within a few hours of placing a request online.
 Through PALCI’s E-ZBorrow service, the monograph holdings of many academic libraries in Pennsylvania, New Jersey, andWest Virginia are easily accessible for borrowing by Marywood students

-The library offers numerous introductory workshops to the various resources and the online catalog.
-Traditional reference assistance is available during regular library hours.
-In-depth individual and group research consultation is available upon request.
+The Learning Commons offers numerous introductory workshops to the various databases and the online catalog.
+At faculty request, librarians present courseintegrated information literacy sessions.
+Traditional reference assistance is available during regular library service hours.
+In-depth research consultation is available upon request.